labrinyang/Pendle-YT-Timing-Strategy-Analyzer/README.md

 3. **Run the notebook**:
    Open the Jupyter Notebook or Python script locally and start your analysis.

 ## 💡 Usage

 1. **Select Network**: Choose the network where the pool is located (Ethereum, Arbitrum, Mantle).
 2. **Enter Contract Addresses**: Provide the Market and YT contract addresses on the pool's homepage.
-3. **Analyze & Simulate**: Use the tool to analyze your investment strategy or simulate limit orders based on historical data.
+3. **Analyze & Simulate**: Use the updated tool to analyze your investment strategy or simulate limit orders with real-time data.
-4. **Visualize Results**: Generate and view visualizations to understand YT price movements, implied APY, and points distribution.
+4. **Visualize Results**: Generate updated visualizations to understand YT price movements, implied APY, and counterparty order distribution.

 ## 🤝 Contributing

 We welcome contributions from Pendle enthusiasts!
-Whether you're a developer, analyst, or simply a fan of DeFi, your input and improvements are highly valued.
-Future support from this project will be shared with all contributors.
+In V6, we focus on refining the prediction accuracy and visualization features.
+If you have ideas for further improvements, we’d love to see your contributions.

 ### How to Contribute

 1. **Fork the repository**: Click the "Fork" button at the top-right corner of this page.
 2. **Create your feature branch**:
    ```bash